 Legitimate interests: where this is necessary for purposes which are in our, or third parties, legitimate interests.
 These interests are:

-- providing you with newsletters, surveys, information about our awards and events, offers, and promotions, related to products and services offered by a member of the City & Guilds Group which may be of interest to you;
+- providing you with newsletters, surveys, information about our awards and events, offers, and promotions, related to products and services which may be of interest to you;

 - communicating with you in relation to any issues, complaints, or disputes;

-- improving the quality of experience when you interact with our products and/or services, including testing the performance and customer experience of our Website;
+- improving the quality of experience when you interact with our products and/or services, including testing the performance and customer experience of our Websites;

-- send you newsletters, surveys, information about our awards and events, offers, and promotions, related to products and services offered by a member of the City & Guilds Group which may be of interest to you;
+- send you newsletters, surveys, information about our awards and events, offers, and promotions, related to products and services which may be of interest to you;

-- developing, improving, and delivering marketing and advertising for products and services offered by a member of the City & Guilds Group.
+- developing, improving, and delivering marketing and advertising for products and services offered.

 - to identify you and verify your identity;